 What is weakness in MS?

 Weakness is a common symptom in multiple sclerosis.
-Weakness can affect other MS symptoms.
-Weakness and fatigue are closely linked and the one often worsens the other.
+You may feel that you do not have enough strength or energy to move some or all of your limbs, or your whole body.
+Weakness and fatigue are closely linked and having one often makes the other symptoms worse.
 Weakness in one or both legs (called monoparesis or paraparesis) can cause problems with walking and balance.
 It can also increase the risk of having a fall.
-A lack of strength can make bowel symptoms worse.
+Weakness in the torso can make posture or bowel symptoms worse.

 What causes weakness in MS?

 Weakness can be a direct result of multiple sclerosis.
 Damage to your nerves can slow down or disrupt nerve messages, mainly within the spinal cord, making it harder to move your muscles effectively.